Conformally covariant boundary correlation functions with a quantum group: Various forms of the integral functions

 The integral function $\AsyInt^{(x_{0})}$ is then defined as

 These, just like the integrals $\CubeInt$, are convergent for large enough $\kappa$, namely $\kappa>4\times(\max(d_{j},d_{j+1})-1)$.
 They can also be analytically continued in $\kappa$.
-The prefactor is included to make the integrals more closely related to the integrals over a real simplex, see Lemma \ref{lem: simplex in terms of hypercube}.
+The prefactor is included to make the integrals more closely related to the integrals over a real simplex --- compare with Lemma~\ref{lem: simplex in terms of hypercube}.

-In order to state the results about the asymptotics, we use the exponents \emph{
+In order to state the results about the asymptotics, we use the exponents

-}and define the multiplicative constants $B_{d}^{d',d''}$ for $\kappa>4\times\big(\max\set{d',d''}-1\big)$ by the convergent integral over an $m$-dimensional simplex, with $m=\frac{1}{2}\left(d'+d''-1-d\right)$,
+and define the multiplicative constants $B_{d}^{d',d''}$ for $\kappa>4\times\big(\max\set{d',d''}-1\big)$ by the convergent integral over an $m$-dimensional simplex, with $m=\frac{1}{2}\left(d'+d''-1-d\right)$,

 For general values of $\kappa$, the multiplicative constants $B_{d}^{d',d''}$ are defined by the analytic continuation of this generalized beta-function.
-The analytic continuation can be done by a method of counterterms as in \cite{JJK-SLE_boundary_visits}, and one sees that for $\re(\kappa)>0$ the only singularities are isolated poles at some rational values of $\kappa$, in analogy with the usual beta-integral. \begin{rem} \emph{In the case $d=d'+d''-3$ (that is $m=1$), the multiplicative constants are ordinary beta-functions, namely we have